Compare roles

-Infrastructure Engineer vs. Platform Engineer: Navigating the DevOps Landscape
+Infrastructure Engineer vs. Platform Engineer

 In today's rapidly evolving tech world, understanding the nuances between different engineering roles is crucial for both career advancement and building effective teams.
 Two roles that often spark confusion are Infrastructure Engineer and Platform Engineer.
 While both are pillars of modern DevOps practices, their focuses and responsibilities differ significantly.
 This comprehensive guide will demystify these roles, helping you make informed decisions about your career path or hiring strategy.